RetroAchievements/docs/docs/guidelines/content/subset_design.md

 Every other subset must be approved before claiming.
 This process can be initiated by opening a discussion thread in #design-feedback on Discord, or contacting [SetDesigners](https://retroachievements.org/user/SetDesigners), answering the following questions:

 - _Which archetype does this subset proposal fall under?_
+- _What Subset Type would this fall under?
+(Bonus/Challenge/Exclusive/Specialty)_
 - _Why is this unfit for the base set?_
 - _Why should this exist despite being unfit for the base set?_
+- _What is the estimated time to master this proposed subset and, if applicable, how difficult?_
 - _Can you explain your set plan in detail?_

 Answer the above in a way that is understandable for someone that is not an expert of the game.
 If scores or times are involved, provide a few explicit examples of what the set would require.

+Once the discussion between the Set Design team and proposer has reached a satisfying conclusion to both parties, the team will vote internally and ping the proposer to make them aware.
+This vote lasts three days, and can result in one of the following:

+- _More than 67% vote yes, the subset proposal is approved._
+- _Between 34% and 66% vote yes, the subset proposal is brought to developers for additional input, including a @subset-discussion role ping.
+Once this discussion has concluded, it returns to internal vote where it must reach 67% at the very least to be approved._
+- _Less than 33% vote yes, the subset proposal is rejected._

 ## Revision Votes
 Finally, adding a subset to a game is considered a revision of its base set.
 In addition to any required approval, a revision vote might be required before claiming as detailed below: